Holiday inspiration currently loading...

 This holiday has two centres: the south of Shetland near Sumburgh, the West Mainland convenient for Lerwick, and the most northerly of the Shetland Islands, Unst, where you will enjoy a day trip.

-Prices based on 2 adults sharing a room, for 6 nights on a bed & breakfast basis in the hotels as described, a day trip to Unst, return ferry travel for car and passengers from Aberdeen to Shetland, including accommodation in an outer two berth cabin in both directions.
+Prices based on two adults sharing a room, for eight nights on a bed & breakfast basis in the hotels as described, return ferry travel for car and passengers from Aberdeen to Shetland, including accommodation in an outer two berth cabin in both directions.
 Meals on board are not included.

-The holiday also includes a full day guided tour with a private local guide, and boat trip around Noss.
+The holiday also includes a full day guided tour with a local guide, and boat trip around Noss (for May to mid September holidays only).
 The return ferry travel to Unst for car and passengers is pre-booked but must be paid on boarding.

 All itineraries and room types are presented subject to availability at specific hotels.